Toll Free USA & Canada: 1-800-704-6234

 Llamacorral to Taullipampa, side trip optional to Alpamayo basecamp.
 Camp

-below the towering, impressive peaks of Artesonaraju and Taulliraju at 4,200m.
+below the towering, impressive peaks of Artesonraju and Taulliraju at 4,200m.

 Taullipampa up and over the Punta Union pass (4,750m), dropping down onto

-the other side of the Cordillera Blanca to the camp in Paria (approx. 4,200m).
+the other side of the Cordillera Blanca to the camp in Paria (aprox.
+4,200m).

 Hiking time 6-7 hours.